ElDante Winston, Ph.D.

 eldantew@ksu.edu | Curriculum Vitae

-ElDante joined the faculty of the Department of Architecture in the fall of 2022.
-He instructs undergraduate courses in architectural design and history.
-The history lecture serves as the foundational course for the department’s history sequence, encompassing the evolution of the designed environment from the dawn of Homo sapiens to the onset of the Neo-Classical era.
-Additionally, ElDante leads graduate seminars focused on early modern architectural history.
+Dr. ElDante joined the faculty of the Department of Architecture at Kansas State University in the fall of 2022.
+He teaches undergraduate courses in architectural design and history, as well as graduate-level seminars in early modern architectural history.
+His foundational history lecture anchors the department’s history sequence, tracing the evolution of the built environment from the emergence of Homo sapiens to the rise of the Neo-Classical era.
+Through this sweeping exploration, he invites students to examine how design has continually reflected and shaped human societies, technologies, and cultural values.

-ElDante also holds a doctorate in the History, Theory, and Criticism of Architecture from MIT, an M.A. in Architectural History from the University of Virginia, an M. Arch from the Georgia Institute of Technology, and a B.S. in Architecture from The Ohio State University.
-He is also a licensed architect with experience in a variety of project types, working professionally for more than 20 years.
+ElDante earned his Ph.D. in the History, Theory, and Criticism of Architecture from the Massachusetts Institute of Technology (MIT).
+He also holds a Master of Arts in Architectural History from the University of Virginia, a Master of Architecture from the Georgia Institute of Technology, and a Bachelor of Science in Architecture from The Ohio State University.

-Prior to joining the faculty at Kansas State, ElDante was a Visiting Associate Teaching Professor at Northeastern University, where he taught introductory design studios and a course on the Global History of Architecture.
+Before joining Kansas State University, he served as a Visiting Associate Teaching Professor at Northeastern University, where he taught design studios and a global history of architecture course.